 Most important to distinguish from Aliessa is the Court of Appeals decision in Khrapunskiy v.
 Doar, which discussed the right of noncitizens to access a state-funded disability benefit.196 At issue in Khrapunskiy was whether or not the state could deny to documented noncitizens a cash benefit called additional state payments ("ASP").197 New York State had a benefit program for people with disabilities prior to 1974, but discontinued it after a similar federal program, Supplemental Security Income ("SSI"),198 was created.199 SSI provides a monthly cash allowance to persons living with a disability that precludes gainful employment.
-However, SSI provided less money than what New York was providing prior to 1974, ASP was created to bring an SSI recipient's income up to pre-1974 levels.201 ASP, however, was not available to any resident who was not receiving SSI, since ASP was created solely to supplement an SSI check.202 The problem was that under federal law not all documented residents
+However, SSI provided less money than what New York was providing prior to 1974.200 To ensure disabled New Yorkers the same support they received before 1974, ASP was created to bring an SSI recipient's income up to pre-1974 levels.201 ASP, however, was not available to any resident who was not receiving SSI, since ASP was created solely to supplement an SSI check.202 The problem was that under federal law not all documented residents